2026-07-03

 If a Softspawt pillow is the right call

 Upload the photo, type the pet's name and any details you want preserved ("the chip in her ear from the fight," "his crooked smile"), and watch the AI generate a preview before paying.
 Free, unlimited regenerations.
-If the photo isn't enough for a good result, you'll see that in 15 seconds and can choose a different gift instead.
+If the photo isn't enough for a good result, you'll see that quickly and can choose a different gift instead.

 The point of the preview-first flow isn't to push you toward a sale.
 It is to let you find out, with no cost, whether this is the right gift for this specific animal.
 Sometimes it is.
 Sometimes it isn't.